-In May 2005, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards (SFAS) No. 154, Accounting Changes and Error Corrections which supersedes APB Opinion No. 20, Accounting Changes and SFAS No. 3, Reporting Accounting Changes in Interim Financial Statements (SFAS 154).
+In May 2005, the FASB issued SFAS No. 154, Accounting Changes and Error Corrections which supersedes APB Opinion No. 20, Accounting Changes and SFAS No. 3, Reporting Accounting Changes in Interim Financial Statements (SFAS 154).
 SFAS 154 provides guidance on the accounting for and reporting of accounting changes and error corrections.
 It establishes, unless impracticable, retrospective application as the required method for reporting a change in accounting principle in the absence of explicit transition requirements specific to the newly adopted accounting principle.
 The correction of an error in previously issued financial statements is not an accounting change.
 However, the reporting of an error correction involves adjustments to previously issued financial statements similar to those generally applicable to reporting an accounting change retroactively.
 Therefore, the reporting of a correction of an error by restating previously issued financial statements is also addressed by this Statement.
 SFAS 154 is effective for accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005.
 We do not expect the adoption of SFAS 154 to have a material impact on our financial condition, results of operations or liquidity.